 One in four people in the world will experience a mental health condition at some point in their lives, making mental illness a leading disability worldwide.
 That said, a specific group of people is even more likely to suffer from a mental illness: the LGBTQ+ community.
 These individuals face unique challenges that threaten their mental health and overall livelihood.
-Let’s take a look at some facts and statistics related to the LGBTQ+ population and their experience with mental illness:
+Let’s take a look at some facts and statistics related to the LGBTQ+ population and their experience with mental illness.
+These are based on estimations from multiple surveys which are found on Psychiatry.org:

 LGBTQ+ Population in the US